Shin Splints (Medial Tibial Stress Syndrome)

 READ MORE: 5 Most Common Running Injuries

-The most predominant type of shin splints is known as Medial Tibial Stress Syndrome (or MTSS).
+The most predominant type of shin splints is Medial Tibial Stress Syndrome (or MTSS).

-MTSS is defined as pain to the inner border of the tibia (shin bone), usually localized to the lower 2/3 portion of the bone.
+Healthcare professionals define MTSS as pain to the inner border of the tibia (shin bone), usually in the lower 2/3 portion of the bone.
 Pain occurs when the muscles that attach to the posteromedial (inner and near the back) part of the tibia create pulling forces on the bone.

 Most individuals describe their exercise-induced symptoms as a dull ache along the inner tibial border, as mentioned above.

 In the initial stages of the condition, pain is often reported at the beginning of activity but may reduce as the body becomes more warmed-up.
-As this condition worsens, it is common for an individual to experience pain throughout the entire duration of an activity, eventually causing some people to refrain from running altogether.
+As this condition worsens, it is common for an individual to experience pain throughout the entire duration of an activity.
+Eventually, it can cause some people to refrain from running altogether.

 READ MORE: How To Prevent Shin Splints

-In extreme cases of MTSS, a stress fracture could result if an activity is not modified and symptoms are left untreated.
+In extreme cases of MTSS, a stress fracture could result if you don’t modify an activity or treat symptoms.

 There are numerous different aspects to consider when determining the underlying cause(s) of MTSS.
 It may be one individual factor (see below), or a combination of these factors, which can make one vulnerable to developing MTSS.